ubco-W2022T1-cosc301/project-group10/final_report_group10.md

 - Having 0 days of rest significantly (-10%) decreases the win rate of a team
 - The outliers to the stat above are Vancouver with a -25% difference in win rate, Colorado with an 8% increase in win rate, and Tampa with a 20% increase in win rate.
 - The best underdogs were Vancouver, followed by Buffalo and Ottawa

+The dataset used covered the 2021-2022 NHL season and